tjbp/laravel-verify-emails/readme.md

 Implement the `LaravelVerifyEmails\Contracts\Auth\CanVerifyEmail` contract in your `App\User` model and use the `LaravelVerifyEmails\Auth\VerifyEmails\CanVerifyEmail` trait to include the necessary methods.
 By default, a boolean column on your users table named `verified` is expected.
 This behaviour can be altered by overriding the methods in the trait.

+Add the `LaravelVerifyEmails\Auth\VerifyEmails\VerifyEmailServiceProvider::class` service provider to the `providers` array in `config/app.php`.

-Run `php artisan make:verify-emails` to generate views and a controller, then add `Route::controller('email', 'App\Http\Controllers\Auth\EmailController')` to your routes.
+Run `php artisan make:verify-emails` to generate views, routes and a controller.
 Alternatively, use the `LaravelVerifyEmails\Foundation\Auth\VerifiesEmails` trait in a controller of your choice.

 Finally, call `$user->unverify()` to mark the user as unverified and send a verification token to their email address.
 To catch unverified users, replace the `auth` route middleware in `App\Http\Kernel` with `LaravelVerifyEmails\Auth\Middleware\AuthenticateAndVerifyEmail`.
 If you'd rather use your own middleware, or want to check if a user is verified elsewhere, call `$user->isVerified()`.